 - 1. Regarding student elective activities (see art.
 10, clause 5, letter a) of D.M.
 270/04 (TAF of type D), the Department Board will suggest a list of recommended courses or activities, although the student can choose any course or activity from among those offered and accredited by the University of Pavia, so along as it is coherent with the academic plan. - 2.
-A study plan that includes courses and activities different from those that are recommended must be approved by the Department Board.
-Approval will not be given for courses and activities that are not coherent with the academic plan or when more than 20% of the course content represents a repetition of other courses or activities in the same study plan or from the previous academic activity of the student. - 3.
+Study plans that differ from those recommended must be approved by the Teaching Council that may appoint individual teachers or a committee with the task to examine and approve this kind of study plans.
+Study plans with courses non coherent with the study course

+- learning plan or which include more than 20% of subjects already covered during the student's previous academic career will not be approved. - 3.
 Students cannot choose educational activities already completed during previous university work, unless they have received specific validation of these outside of the 180 credits necessary for the attainment of the First-Cycle degree.
 The competent offices will verify the correct application of this rule by students during a review of the academic record before admission to the final second-cycle degree exam.
-If the student has violated this rule, he or she will not be admitted to the exam and must modify the study plan.

-4. Students may not include as part of their elective activities (see art.
-10 comma 5.a DM 270/2004 - c.d.
-"TAF D") nationally-planned closed-enrolment courses in medicine.
+If the student has violated this rule, he or she will not be admitted to the exam and must modify the study plan. - 4.
+Students may not include as part of their elective activities (see art.
+10 comma 5.a DM 270/2004 c.d.
+"TAF D") nationally-planned closed-enrolment courses in medicine. - 5.
+It is possible to add a maximum to 24 credits for extra learning activities.